 Rexit will continuously review our carbon footprint in all aspects of our operations.
-Efforts are made to reduce the degradation to our environment whenever required by making investments in acquiring newer equipment (eg. servers, communication equipment, computers, etc.) to replace older ones to improve efficiency.
-During the current financial year, we have upgraded our assets and migrated our production data centre to a Tier 3 data centre at TM One, Brickfields which comes with a Green Building Index certification and an intelligent power meter to manage power consumption to ensure that the facility is environment friendly.
+Efforts are made to reduce the degradation to our environment whenever required.
+This would include investing in newer equipment (e.g. servers, communication equipment, computers, etc.) to replace older ones to improve efficiency.
+Rexit has upgraded our assets and migrated our production data centre to a Tier 3 data centre at TM One, Brickfields.
+This data centre comes with a Green Building Index certification and an intelligent power meter to manage power consumption to ensure that the facility is environmentally friendly.

-New LED lightings are being installed to replace the older types and we encourage our employees to utilize tele-conferencing, emails, instant messaging for communication purposes and store soft copies of documents instead of hard copies thus reducing the carbon footprints.
+New LED lightings are being installed to replace the older types and we encourage our employees to utilize tele-conferencing, emails, instant messaging for communication purposes and store soft copies of documents instead of hard copies thus further reducing the carbon footprints.